A city-related app made to enhance the day-to-day lives of residents.

 After a few iterations, this is the final sitemap for the app.
 Boxes with a purple outline indicate that clicking on those sections will lead to a new page of content-related links.

-Referring to the sitemap, user flows and content outline that I previously created, I developed some rough sketches to begin visualizing the app.
-The process was fast and fluid as I got all ideas out of my head and onto digital paper.
+Referring to the sitemap and user flows, I drew rough sketch ideas for the app.
+The process was fast and fluid as I got all ideas out of my head and onto paper.

 Above are a few wire sketches I created using a whiteboard app on the iPad.

-A few screens, interactive elements and modules that I created for my paper prototype.
+A few screens that I created for my paper prototype.

 From the traditional shikumen-lane houses, street food vendors, temples, and parks to the high-end shopping malls, boutique cafes, and cocktail lounges, Shanghai is the perfect juxtaposition of old and new, and east and west.

-Referencing the history, modern culture and sites of the city for inspiration, I developed a design system for the app that combined contemporary and traditional elements.
+Referencing the city's history, culture, and sites for inspiration, I developed a design system for the app that combined contemporary and traditional elements.

 For the visual system, I wanted to include a mix of traditional and modern elements to reflect the character of the city.